-ated \$ of Total Program /Year Funds/Year 000 - approx. 000 \$35,245,000
+Base funding opportunity under this NOFO Type of Award Estimated # of Awards Estimated \$ of Award/Year Total Program Funds/Year LEND Training Program up to 55 \$464,000 - \$738,000 approx. \$35,245,000

-New LEND programs will be funded at a maximum of \$464,000 per year.
-New programs are defined as applicants who are not currently the recipients of record for a LEND award.

-- The funding level tier selected applies to all 5 years of the grant. - See Table 2: Allowable Funding Levels for funding levels and criteria.
+- New LEND programs will be funded at a maximum of \$464,000 per year.
+New programs are defined as applicants who are not currently the recipients of record for a LEND award. - The funding level tier selected applies to all 5 years of the grant. - See Table 2: Allowable Funding Levels for funding levels and criteria.

-Optional supplemental funding opportunity under this NOFO Type of Award Estimated # of Estimated \$ of Total Program Awards Award Funds/Year Optional LEND Supplement Up to 11 per year Each grantee may receive a one-time award of up to \$50,000 once in any of the 5 budget periods Up to \$550,000 per year pending availability of funds
+Optional supplemental funding opportunity under this NOFO Type of Award Estimated # of Awards Estimated \$ of Award Total Program Funds/Year Optional LEND Supplement Up to 11 per year Each grantee may receive a one-time award of up to \$50,000 once in any of the 5 budget periods Up to \$550,000 per year pending availability of funds